 Ocean pollution with plastic kills the bacteria Prochlorococcus.
 They produce up to 10% oxygen in the atmosphere.

-Prochlorococcus is a type of tiny cyanobacteria that was discovered just over 30 years ago.
+Prochlorococcus is a species of tiny cyanobacteria that was discovered just over 30 years ago.
 Representatives of the species

-are not only the smallestphotosynthetic organism on the planet, but also one of the most common.
-According to some estimates, in the ocean there are up to three octillion Prochlorococcus, which not only help maintain water in a healthy state, but also produce a significant amount of oxygen that we breathe - about 10% of the total.
+are not only the smallestphotosynthetic organism on the planet, but also one of the most widespread.
+It is estimated that there are up to three octillion Prochlorococcus in the ocean, which not only help keep the water healthy, but also produce a significant amount of the oxygen we breathe - about 10% of the total.

 The researchers took two different strains of cyanobacteria and under laboratory conditions exposed them to chemicals that were leached from plastic products.